noisedaddy/minisend/readme.md

 1. clone the repo

-2. set `.env` - Create database and credentials in .env
+2. copy `.env.example` to `.env` and add database and queue credentials

 3. `composer install`